PA 290

 Pennsylvania's only Great Lake port is not only for industrial uses, but also tourism.
 The longest stretch of beaches in the Commonwealth can be found here as well as points of interest such as the US Brig Niagara.
 The problem was how to develop the waterfront and connect it to the main travel routes around Erie.

-Construction began in 1989 from Interstate 79 to State Street to rectify that problem.
+While talk of building an access road stretch back to the 1960s, it wouldn't be until 1988 when a delegation from Erie would meet with PennDOT District Engineer Jack Baker to urge for it's creation.
+Their words would not fall on deaf ears as construction began in 1989 on the section from Interstate 79 to State Street.
 The first section to open was from Greengarden Road to State Street in 1991.
 Two years later the segment between I-79 and Greengarden Road opened.
 In 1994, construction began from State Street to Parade Street which opened a year later.
 Also in 1995, the name was changed from Bayfront Highway to Bayfront Parkway.
 Construction began in 1996 from Parade Street to East Avenue and opened in 1997.
-In 1998, construction began for a connection to Interstate 90 from Parade Street to Alternate PA 5 which opened in 2000 and is called the Bayfront Connector.
+In 1998, construction began on the connection to Interstate 90 from Parade Street to Alternate PA 5 which opened in 2000 and is called the Bayfront Connector.

 Links: